 The XVA challenges energy traders face in a complicated and volatile market

-Download a copy of this paper and get cutting edge insight on key factors, including:
+Download a copy of this paper for cutting-edge insight into key factors, including:

 • Why applying XVAs in the energy markets is significantly different than traditional asset classes.

-• Nuances of energy markets including client credit profiles and credit data sparsity.
+• The nuances of energy markets, including client credit profiles and credit data sparsity.

 • How volatility and frequent boom-and-bust cycles can mean outsized instability of XVAs.